benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 {% include posts/chicago/process_table.html %}

 We've only estimated for three of the steps and already 95% of assailants walk freely.
 RAINN has an [infographic](https://rainn.org/get-information/statistics/reporting-rates) depicting this very concept.
-Unfortunately, the computations and methodology to get to those numbers leaves something to be desired.
+Unfortunately, the computations and methodology that RAINN used to get to those numbers leaves something to be desired.

 Siska and I had an interesting conversation revolving around what causes this sort of systemic issue.
 Like most complex problems, there are a lot of reasons.
 It's out of scope to talk about them all, but I again encourage that you read the report as it details all the points in the system where the outcome of the assailant being held accountable is in the hands of one person.